 Cleaning up the hard drive

-An operating system needs to have space available to swap files, prevent issues with fragmentation, and even create smaller temporary files.
+An operating system needs to have space available to swap files, prevent issues with fragmentation, and even create smaller temporary files through disk cleanup processes.
 Most computers will warn a user if the hard drive is filling up, but it is still easy to ignore.
-Eventually, however, something will need to be done.
+Eventually, however, disk cleanup will need to be done to ensure optimal performance.

 Do-It-Yourself Method